awsdocs/amazon-sagemaker-developer-guide/doc_source/serverless-endpoints-create.md

 ## Create an endpoint<a name="serverless-endpoints-create-endpoint"></a>

 To create a serverless endpoint, you can use the [Amazon SageMaker console](https://console.aws.amazon.com/sagemaker/home), the [CreateEndpoint](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateEndpoint.html) API, or the AWS CLI\.
 The API and console approaches are outlined in the following sections\.
-Once you create your endpoint, it can take several minutes for the endpoint to become available\.
+Once you create your endpoint, it can take a few minutes for the endpoint to become available\.

-### To create an endpoint \(API\)<a name="serverless-endpoints-create-endpoint-api"></a>
+### To create an endpoint \(using API\)<a name="serverless-endpoints-create-endpoint-api"></a>

 The following example uses the [AWS SDK for Python \(Boto3\)](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sagemaker.html#id309) to call the [CreateEndpoint](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateEndpoint.html) API\.
 Specify the following values:
 + For `EndpointName`, enter a name for the endpoint that is unique within a Region in your account\.